Skip to main content

 Lipidomics Shared Resource

-Sphingolipids are recognized as key components regulating fundamental cell biology processes regulating transmembrane signaling.
-Diversity of bioactive sphingolipids and their interconnected metabolism provide a network of pathways.
+Sphingolipids are recognized as key components in regulating the fundamental cell biology processes that regulate transmembrane signaling.
+The variety of bioactive sphingolipids and their interconnected metabolism provide a network of pathways.
 Key sphingolipid metabolites are: ceramides (Cer), sphingosine (Sph), sphingosine 1-phosphate (S1P), and ceramide 1-phosphate (Cer1P).

 Staff